forcedotcom/commerce-extensibility/README.md

 - Shipping Calculator
 - Tax Calculator

-Each set of sample code includes: an Apex class, a test classes, and any necessary resource files.
+Each set of sample code includes: an Apex class, a test class, and any necessary resource files.

 A live Heroku service is used to simulate a connection to a third-party system.
 You can bypass the Heroku service and use mocked data instead.